Skip to content

 Find the full printable recipe with specific measurements below.

-• Red potatoes: Make sure to wash them well before using.
+• Red potatoes: Make sure to wash the red skin potatoes well before using.
 You can peel them or keep the skins on if preferred.
 I like the texture that the red skins add to the dish.

 • Butter: Melt the salted butter before using.
 If using unsalted butter, add a pinch of salt to taste.
 I also like to add a slice of butter on top before serving.